-E.3.4 Probability distribution forecast and Solvency Capital Requirement

-In principle, the calculation of a probability distribution forecast can be decomposed into a number of steps such as initial valuation, a projection step and a re-valuation step depending on the risk types and the design of the Internal Model.
+E.3.4 Probability distribution forecast and Solvency Capital Requirement types and the design of the Internal Model.
 For UL, these steps are implicitly performed in the underlying theoretical framework of the Internal Model.
 The implicit allowance is made by applying all risk stress tests instantaneously and in full at the valuation date, rather than progressively over the following year, where the: